timeitel/time-zones/README.md

 # Time Zones

-A flutter app for choosing locations around the world and getting the current time.
+A mobile app for choosing locations around the world and getting the current time.